There and Back Again: On the relation between Noise and Image Inversions in Diffusion Models: Consequences of the divergence and how to mitigate them?

 Our findings in~\cref{sec:origin_div} indicate that the initial inversion steps predominantly contribute to the divergence between DDIM latent variables and Gaussian noise, in the form of insufficiently diverse approximations of diffusion model predictions.
 Therefore, as a simple fix to this issue, we propose to replace the first inversion steps with random noise, as in a forward diffusion process.
 The rationale behind this decision is twofold: \begin{itemize} \item Substituting initial steps with Gaussian noise allows us to recover the noise variance exactly when the DDIM inversion fails to do so. \item Recent studies~\citep{deja2022analyzing, liu2024faster, li2024critical, fesl2024asymptotic} have shown that final steps of the backward diffusion do not contribute additional generative information, instead functioning as a data-agnostic denoising process.
 Therefore, exact inversion of those steps is less important from the perspective of accurate reconstruction. \end{itemize}

 The proposed inversion step is therefore defined as follows (see \cref{app:pseudocode} for pseudocode): Before moving to practical applications, we first evaluate the effectiveness of this approach, with $N=10000$ images generated with $T=50$ steps using \dit and \deepfloydif models.
 For such generations, we first noise them with a forward diffusion to the intermediate step $t'$, followed by the DDIM inversion for $T-t'$ steps, ending up with an approximation of the initial noise.
 In \cref{tab:forward_dif_if_correlation}, we show that by replacing just $4\%$ of the inversion steps, we can completely remove correlations in the latents, up to the level of random Gaussian noise.
+This replacement percentage allows us to navigate the trade-off between reconstruction fidelity and latent manipulability.
+We observe that this trade-off is highly favorable: replacing the first few steps ($t' \le 4\%$) restores the Gaussian properties required for diverse editing, while maintaining a reconstruction error that remains within the perceptual noise floor (see \cref{app:inv_steps_replaced_analysis} for detailed analysis).
 To further evaluate this effect, in \cref{tab:png_compression}, we measure the size of the different parts of images (plain vs non-plain) after saving them with the PNG lossless compression.
 Compression is most effective in the parts related to plain images generated from the DDIM latents, which incline low diversity of their values.
 At the same time, replacing only 4\% of inversion steps significantly reduces this issue.
 While our simple fix appears to effectively decorrelate the inversion latents, in the following sections, we showcase the consequences of the divergence between noise and latents in several practical use cases.